 Where to Stay in New York City?

-Hotel prices vary wildly in New York City.
-During busy periods like summer and holidays, hotels are pricey.
+Hotel prices can vary wildly in New York City.
+During busy periods like summer and holidays, hotels are especially pricey.
 During off-peak times in winter, hotel prices are significantly cheaper.
-We visit NYC often, including several times for the NY Times Travel Show.
-Here are some recommendations to suit all budgets:
+We visit NYC often, including several times for the NY Times Show.
+Here are some recommendations to suit all budgets.
+Consider booking a well reviewed hotel in advance that offers free cancellation.

 The Pod Hotels are a good deal in New York City, though more so in winter.
 Pod 39, is a little better than Pod 51 because it’s newer and has a rooftop bar.
 The newest edition is Pod Times Square which just opened in January, 2018.